 "Under Monell, a plaintiff must also show that the policy at issue was the 'actionable cause' of the constitutional violation, which requires showing both but for and proximate causation."
 Tsao v.
 Desert Palace, Inc., 698 F.3d 1128, 1146 (9th Cir.
 2012) (citing Harper, 533 F.3d at 1026).
-Regardless of what theory the plaintiff employs to establish municipal liability-policy, custom, or failure to train- the plaintiff must establish an affirmative causal link between the municipal policy or practice and the alleged constitutional violation.
-See City of Canton, 489 U.S. 378, 385, 391-92 (1989); Van Ort v.
-Estate of Stanewich, 92 F.3d 831, 835 (9th Cir.
-1996).
-If the plaintiff relies on the theory of ratification, see Instruction 9.7 (Section 1983 Claim Against Local Governing Body Defendants Based on Ratification- Elements and Burden of Proof), which discusses ratification and causation.
+Regardless of what theory the plaintiff employs to establish municipal liability-policy, custom, or failure to train-the plaintiff must establish that the policy or custom is the "moving force" behind the constitutional violation.
+City of Canton v.
+Harris, 489 U.S. 378, 389 (1989); see Gravelet-Blondin v.
+Shelton, 728 F.3d 1086, 1096 (9th Cir.
+2013).
+To meet the moving force requirement, "the plaintiff must show both causation-in-fact and proximate causation."
+Gravelet-Blondin, 728 F.3d at 1096.
+If the plaintiff relies on the theory of ratification, see Instruction 9.7 (Section 1983 Claim Against Local Governing Body Defendants Based on Ratification-Elements and Burden of Proof), which discusses ratification and causation.